Table des matières

 Sample Task Result

 Outscraper has scraped 381 restaurants.
-Google Maps showed the results for a single query (Restaurant, Brooklyn, New York) and Outscraper extracted them.
+Google Maps showed the results for a single query (Restaurant, Brooklyn, New York), and Outscraper extracted them.

 We know there is a lot more to it than that, but Google Maps’ restrictions limit the result file.
-The way to go over these limits and restrictions is to create search queries using zip code.
+The way to go over these limits and restrictions is to create search queries using zip codes.

 There are more than 4,000 restaurants in Brooklyn.
 If we want to scrape all of these restaurants, we need to use multiple unique queries.
 The most reasonable way to do this is to use zip codes on queries while creating tasks.